• Skip to primary navigation

 • ¼ teaspoon salt

-• ½ cup dark chocolate chips plus extra for topping
+• ½ cup (85g) dark chocolate chips plus extra for topping

 Instructions

-• Preheat your oven to 350°F. Line an 8x8-inch square baking pan with parchment paper, leaving a 2-inch overhang on each end and butter the exposed sides.
+• Preheat your oven to 350°F. Line a 7x7-inch or an 8x8-inch metal baking pan with parchment paper leaving a 2-inch overhang on each end and butter the exposed sides.

 • In a large bowl over a pot with ½-inch of simmering water, stir together chocolate and butter until completely melted, smooth and glossy.